top of page

 harness-NO(5).jpg

-TRAVEL CAGE or CARRIER
+TRAVEL CAGE OR CARRIER

 • Do not use a cardboard box or padded fabric carrier.
 Your hamster will chew through it in no time and escape!